learnerabhinavdwivedi-droid/AgroDex/README.md

 pnpm run dev
    ```

+---

-## 🧭 How to Contribute to this AgroDex?
+## 🧭 How to Contribute to this Repo?

 1. **Star ⭐ and Fork 🍴** this repository.